 Research in German studies

 The main strands of research in German Studies within the Department of Modern Languages and European Studies cover German film, East German Studies, Translation Studies, travel writing, Critical Discourse Analysis and German political and media discourse, including silence and absence in discourses.

-German Studies is host to the Archive for East German Studies, which has acted as a centre of excellence for the study and research into the politics and culture of the former GDR and post-unification East Germany for several decades.
+German Studies is host to the East German Studies Archive, which has acted as a centre of excellence for the study and research into the politics and culture of the former GDR and post-unification East Germany for several decades.
 Staff actively collaborate with the University's Special Collections as well as with the Centre for Literacy and Multilingualism (CeLM) and with the Departments of English Language and Applied Linguistics, Film, Theatre and Television, and English Literature.

 Staff research interests

 The main areas of staff research activity in German Studies are given below.
 These are the main areas in which we provide postgraduate research supervision, but do get in touch if you are interested in a related topic, as supervision can be arranged jointly with other departments or one of our partners.

 - Eighteenth-century literature